ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/c3c4model.md

 environments.
 The {class}`~pyrealm.pmodel.competition.C3C4Competition` class provides an implementation of a model {cite:p}`lavergne:2022a` that estimates the expected fraction of GPP from C4 plants.
-It uses predictions of GPP from the {class}`~pyrealm.pmodel.pmodel.PModel` assuming communities consisting solely of C3 or C4 plants to calculate the expected fraction of C4 plants in the community and the contributions to GPP from C3 and C4 plants at each site.
+It uses predictions of GPP from the {class}`~pyrealm.pmodel.new_pmodel.PModelNew` assuming communities consisting solely of C3 or C4 plants to calculate the expected fraction of C4 plants in the community and the contributions to GPP from C3 and C4 plants at each site.

 ## Step 1: Proportional GPP advantage